prettymuchbryce/omeglevscleverbot/README.md

 Thanks
 ------
 Thanks to creators and maintainers of the romegle, and cleverbot-api gems.
-They did the hard work, I just hacked them together.
+They did the hard work, I just hacked their work together.